almereyda/awesome-starred/README.md

 - [EasyEngine/easyengine](https://github.com/EasyEngine/easyengine) - Command-line control panel for Nginx Server to manage WordPress sites running on Nginx, PHP, MySQL, and Let's Encrypt
 - [Identihub/Identihub](https://github.com/Identihub/Identihub) -
 - [simpleid/simpleid](https://github.com/simpleid/simpleid) - A simple, personal OpenID provider written in PHP
-- [Dolibarr/dolibarr](https://github.com/Dolibarr/dolibarr) - Dolibarr ERP CRM is a modern software package to manage your company or foundation activity (contacts, suppliers, invoices, orders, stocks, agenda, accounting, ...).
-It is open source software written in PHP and designed for small and medium businesses, foundations and freelancers.
+- [Dolibarr/dolibarr](https://github.com/Dolibarr/dolibarr) - Dolibarr ERP CRM is a modern software package to manage your company or foundation's activity (contacts, suppliers, invoices, orders, stocks, agenda, accounting, ...).
+It is open source software (written in PHP) and designed for small and medium businesses, foundations and freelancers.
 You can freely install, use and distribute it as a standalone application or as a web application to use it from every internet access and media.
 - [martin-wikipixel/openDAM](https://github.com/martin-wikipixel/openDAM) -
 - [ideonexus/memexplex](https://github.com/ideonexus/memexplex) - Citation management tool.
 - [GreenInfo-Network/GetOutside](https://github.com/GreenInfo-Network/GetOutside) - A turnkey framework for showing events and facilities in your city.